CSUN-MS-BANA/culminating-project-group-2/README.md

 ## Project Overview:
 Welcome to Culminating-Project-Group-2!
 This project is the final group assignment where we apply our knowledge and skills to solve a real-world problem using data analytics, machine learning, and business intelligence techniques.
+Analyzed global energy trends using machine learning to explore the relationship between economic growth and environmental impact.
+Applied clustering and classification models to identify patterns in renewable adoption and carbon emissions using World Bank data.

 ## Team Members:
 Kanak Sharma |